How to Start an LLC in North Carolina

 - Appoint yourself, an LLC member, or an employee

 - Appoint a professional registered agent service.
 This can cost around $100 to $150+ per year

 The second option, of using a professional service, offers some significant benefits.
 It reduces the chance of something being done incorrectly, or an important piece of mail being missed (while the owner is on vacation, for instance).
 And, it protects the privacy of the business owners.
 The Agent’s address must be publicly listed, so if you are your own agent, you may have to sacrifice some privacy.

 You will need to appoint a registered agent before moving on to the next step because you will need the agent’s address in order to file the North Carolina Articles of Organization.

 Note: This step is optional, but recommended.

-An operating agreement is an optional, but important document that most companies should have.
-It essentially establishes certain operating procedures for the company, as well as detailing the ownership structure.
+An operating agreement is optional, but an important document that most companies should have.
+It essentially establishes certain operating procedures for the company, as well as details the ownership structure.

 Because of this last point, the operating agreement becomes particularly important for businesses with more than one owner/shareholder.
 However, even single-member LLCs will benefit from an operating agreement.